-%xn% Where n is a number from 1 to 5. x-value returned by expression.
-The value returned by the expression may be a vector with up to 5 elements. %x1% returns the x-value of element 1, %x2% returns the x-value of element 2 etc. The xvalues are the values used for the x-axis.
+%yn% Where n is a number from 1 to 5. y-value returned by expression.
+The value returned by the expression may be a vector with up to 5 elements. %y1% returns element 1, by the expression may be a vector with up to 5 elements. %x1% returns the x-value of element 1, %x2% returns the x-value of element 2 etc. The xvalues are the values used for the x-axis.
 You should be aware that not all functions return x-data.